-Sometimes, you may get to see a message, The system is shutting down.
+Sometimes, you may get to see a message – The system is shutting down.
 Please save all your work.
-Or you may get to see a message Restart your computer in 10 minutes to finish installing important Windows Updates, you can prevent Windows from shutting down.
+Or you may get to see a message – Restart your computer in 10 minutes to finish installing important Windows Updates.
 Or maybe you clicked on the Shutdown or Restart button accidentally, before saving your work and you’d like to stop or abort system shutdown and stop this operation.
 You can create this handy Windows desktop shortcut that can help you in such situations.

 Cancel System Shutdown or Restart

 You cannot cancel a restart or shutdown using the Shutdown Event Tracker Windows interface.
 It is only possible to perform this task from the command line.
 To cancel or abort system shutdown or restart, open Command Prompt, type shutdown /a within the time-out period and hit Enter.
 It would instead be easier to create a desktop or keyboard shortcut for it.
 The /a argument will abort a system shutdown and can only be used during the time-out period.